ChRe777/CleanCode/README.md

 # Clean Code

+This is not theory.
+This came from pratical working.

 ## My Service

 I can take a program with a lot of messed up and complicated code and simplify it and still run efficiently.